 My current project, (my 11th feature length film), is a documentary which focuses heavily on the 2016 US Presidential election.
 I wanted to tackle the subject in a way which would be memorable, using my Vine project, (which is at 16 million views and growing), as a springboard.
 I decided to meet the candidates and simply offer them a symbolic "flower for peace," as a gesture that should they become president, that there be peace over their term.
 It has had a bit of a Rorschack-test-effect, bringing out parts of the personalities of candidates that we might not have otherwise seen.
 Jeb, the reluctant but dutiful son...
 John Kasich, the wannabee rock star... and Donald Trump, exposed as the school yard bully before it was regularly reported by the mainstream media.

-The film is not edited yet, but you will find most of it in various clips on YouTube.
+The film is not fully edited yet, but enjoy the teaser below, and clips on YouTube.

 We are on the precipice of a great new era of growth and transformation.
 For the past century we have been in the throes of teenage growing pains— going from an agricultural society to an industrial society, hungry for natural resources and raw materials to fuel our growth-- a growth that has increasingly put us at war-- largely for the purpose of drilling oil from the ground.